waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Passwords Found:** The two passwords are 'SLOWPOKETAIL' and 'RATICATE TAIL'.

 ### Current Hypothesis
-*   **H20:** The correct path to the western section of the hideout must originate from a different, undiscovered route on B1F or B2F.
-*   **H22 (Blocked):** The password prompt for the B2F door might be triggered by the transmitter, but the path to the transmitter room is blocked by a wall at (6, 16).
-This path is inaccessible.
-*   **H23 (Revised):** Lance was not at the hideout entrance in the mart.
+*   **H23 (Active):** Lance was not at the hideout entrance in the mart.
 He has likely gone inside the hideout.
 I must re-enter the hideout and find him there to trigger the next event.